|

 transparent...enriched by meticulously detailed historical intrigues.

-will love this mystery.
-This is the sequel to Paul Adam’s novel, Sleeper (USA title, The Rainaldi Quartet), about Cremona violin maker, Gianni Castiglione, and his detective friend, Antonio Guastafeste.
+A delightful romp through 19th-century classical music and the hunt for an invaluable art object.
+Readers will love this mystery.
+Library Journal Review, Starred Review.
+This is the second book in the murder-mystery series about Cremona violin maker, Gianni Castiglione, and his detective friend, Antonio Guastafeste.
 In Paganini’s Ghost, Gianni and Antonio return to investigate more mysterious deaths in a tantalising story of love, deception and greed.
 If you enjoyed their earlier adventure, you will be delighted by this new tale.
-Paganini – showman, womaniser, dazzling virtuoso – is one of the most charismatic characters in the history of classical music.
-His violin, il Cannone (the Cannon), is now kept in Genoa, Italy, where it is played only once every two years in a sold-out concert by the winner of an international competition.
-This year, though, a Parisian art dealer is found dead in his hotel room the day after the concert.
-In his wallet is a scrap of sheet music, torn from a page that belongs to the competition’s winner.
+A dazzling young Russian virtuoso performs a sell-out recital on Paganini’s violin in the cathedral in Cremona.
+Then one of the audience, a shady Parisian dealer, is found dead in his hotel room, a fragment of music belonging to the virtuoso hidden in his wallet.
 But how did the dead man get hold of it?
 And why?
-Detective Antonio Guastafeste asks violin maker Gianni Castiglione to help him navigate the curious world of classical musicians, their priceless instruments and the unsavoury dealers who prey upon them.
-Together, Antonio and Gianni must unravel another mystery that has gone unanswered for over a century, one that may hold the answer to the modern-day murder.
-Filled with remarkable history and musical lore, Paganini’s Ghost plays at a breathtaking tempo that will keep you reading until the very last page.
-Paganini's Ghost is published in the UK by Endeavour Publishing. |
+Following a trail that leads back to Paganini, his lover Elisa Bonaparte (Napoleon’s sister), Catherine the Great and a long-lost priceless treasure, Gianni and Antonio must unravel another mystery that has gone unanswered for over a century, one that may hold the answer to the modern-day murder.
+Paganini's Ghost is published in the UK by Endeavour Publishing and in the USA by Felony and Mayhem.
+It is also available in audio edition and as a Kindle e-book.
+Other Cremona Mysteries |